Six weeks in Africa started Nicole on a journey into cross-cultural ministry. The next step in that journey took her to France …

 I would 100% recommend a short-term mission.
 You learn so much and get to be a part of something much bigger than yourself.
 Also, getting a taste for mission like this can often be a springboard to something else.
 For me, having a taste of Africa has propelled me onto an exciting journey with Jesus.
 If you are reading this and considering a short-term trip, don’t let any practical worries hold you back.
 God is our provider: he will make a way!

-Is God calling you to mission to another nation or culture?
-Why not consider a short-term mission?
-You can read all about Short Term Mission with WEC here.
+Is God calling you to serve in another nation or culture?
+Why not consider a short-term ministry placement?
+You can read all about WEC Short Term here.

 Email us to find out more about our various placements.